Erencrypt/AndroidFirstApp/README.md

 # AndroidFirstApp
-It is my first android app. :D
+It is my first android app.